-In New Jersey and Ready to Bet on NBA?
+Pennsylvania and ready to bet on NBA?
+Pennsylvania sports betting is online and we have the top PA Sportsbooks to play on.
 The NBA has always been a big supporter of legalized sports betting and it's coming to fruition.
-It's already legal to bet on sports online in NJ and DraftKings Sportsbook & FanDuel Sportsbook are leading the way.
+Sports betting online is already legal and live in NJ as well.
+DraftKings Sportsbook & FanDuel Sportsbook are leading the way and we expect that trend to continue.
 Check out Lineups Betting for the best sign up offers.
 Read our Draftkings sportsbook promo code and Fanduel sportsbook promo code articles for the full details.